kayween/kayween.github.io/_puzzles/variational-inference.md

     p((\xv_i, y_i) \mid \wv) = \Nc(y_i; \wv^\top \xv_i, \sigma^2) = \frac{1}{\sqrt{2 \pi \sigma^2}} \exp\Big(-\frac{1}{2\sigma^2} \lVert y_i - \wv^\top \xv_i \rVert^2\Big),
 \\]
 where \\(\sigma > 0\\) is the noise standard deviation.
+The log-likelihood is a negative quadratic function, which of course is concave.
 The maximizer of ELBO \eqref{eq:elbo} has a closed-form
 \\[
 \Nc\bigg(